 Graph Databases

 Graph databases, which represent data as nodes and relationships, offer an alternative approach to joining data.
 Instead of explicitly joining tables, relationships between nodes are traversed to retrieve related data.
 This can be more efficient for certain types of queries, especially those involving complex relationships or network analysis.
-However, graph databases may not be suitable for all applications, particularly those that require strict adherence to the relational model.
+Still, graph databases may not be suitable for all applications, particularly those that require strict adherence to the relational model.

 Cloud Databases